 The Sabrinas' 2016 Valentine's Day Show

 At their shows they are known to sport black and red, despite the fact that original group’s garb consisted of denim overalls.
-Their repertoire spans a variety of genres, covering artists such as Sara Bareilles, Ingrid Michelson, Adele, Elton John, Lauryn Hill, Crosby Stills & Nash, Hozier, and Aretha Franklin.
+Their repertoire spans a variety of genres, covering artists such as Amy Winehouse, Etta James, Elton John, Lake Street Dive, Crosby Stills & Nash, Hozier, and Aretha Franklin.

-The Sabrinas are proud of their rich history and in honor of all the Sabrinas that have come before us, strive to sing sweet songs to the best of their ability (and we think we succeed!)
+The Sabrinas are proud of their rich history and strive to sing sweet songs to the best of their ability in honor of all the Sabrinas that have come before!